Bike & Pedestrian Committee

 In 2022, the City’s Strategic Plan Advisory Committee (SPAC) presented a series of recommendations regarding the implementation of the City’s Bike Plan.
 The presentation was the culmination of months of research, meeting with experts, and gathering input from Geneva residents.
 In addition to providing recommendations regarding priority bike routes, safety, and programming, SPAC recommended re-establishing the City’s Bike and Pedestrian Advisory Committee.

-As envisioned, this new subcommittee will work with SPAC and City staff to advance projects, goals, and objectives within the City’s Bikeways Implementation Plan.
+As envisioned, this subcommittee will work with SPAC and City staff to advance projects, goals, and objectives within the City’s Bikeways Implementation Plan.
 The group will work to address the following:

 • Provide input to update the City's bike plans;